 Everything to do with babies seems to cost money.
 There is so much gear to get, so many cute toys and clothes and gadgets and gizmos.

-They’re not all necessary, but there is a fine line between want and need and if you’re pregnant at Christmas you can use the ensuing January sales to snag some fantastic bargains for your little one.
+They’re not all necessary, but there is a fine line between want and need and if you’re pregnant at Christmas you can use the ensuing January sales to snag some fantastic baby clothes and necessary baby equipment for your little one.

 With the money you save, you can indulge in a pregnancy massage, a manicure or an enormous pizza.
 Whatever makes you happy.